Carnival Phantasm

 Carnival Phantasm (カーニバル・ファンタズム, Kānibaru Fantazumu) is a comedy OVA series based on Eri Takenashi's Type-Moon gag manga, Take-Moon (テイク・ムーン, Teiku Mūn).
 It focuses on absurd situations happening to each characters of Fate/stay night, Melty Blood, and Tsukihime.
 It is followed by a spiritual sequel known as Fate/Grand Carnival.
+Another Type-Moon OVA, Fate/kaleid liner Prisma Illya: Prisma Phantasm, is of a similar premise.

 Plot

 The Ahnenerbe is a pub temporarily appearing among parallel worlds.
 Once every ten years, an event called "The Carnival Moment" occurs, where tales from other dimensions and worlds cross paths for characters from various tales to encounter each other.
 A multitude of characters from Type-Moon meet, mainly from Fate/stay night and Tsukihime.
 They are subjected to a series of situations and parody not seen in every respective games.

 Development

 The series was developed in order to celebrate the tenth anniversary of TYPE-MOON.
 The third season included the 12-minute special anime Fate/Prototype.